Proudly homegrown. Globally respected.

 Megafreight buys back all Imperial shares and once again reverts to a privately owned, independent company.

 March - Exclusive agreement signed with C.H Robinson.
 October - Warehousing logistics division formed.
 Warehouse established in Paarl (March).

-Acquired Belfreight - Chemical warehouse established in Bredal Johannesburg (May).
+Acquired Belfreight - Chemical warehouse established in Bredell Johannesburg (May).
 General warehouse established in Cape Town (August).